andrewevag/ggec/README.md

 - Do not forget to take a look at dynamically allocated objects in the lexer
 # Known bugs
+- New and Delete Bind stronger than postfix unass which is wrong
 # Warnings to take into account
 - parser.y: 227 see if it better to return an empty parameter list instead of nullptr
 - Διπλού βάθους declaration list on functions